 LAN characteristics are provided by the single Ethernet bridge, which connects all the nodes of attachment with the access router.
 All terminals are assigned to the common datapath, which allows for direct terminal-to-terminal communication and inherently provides mobility support when the terminals move from node of attachment to node of attachment, as the terminals stay on the same access router interface, ensuring that IP addressing is maintained during movements.

+Industrial network for time sensitive applications

+Industrial networks are used to connect IoT devices, control processes of machineries and robots, surveillance equipment and building control gear to their respective central control entities, but also to allow for peer-to-peer communication among themselves.
+Often industrial networks are connected as well to local datacenters and to the cloud to enable communication of industrial devices with services residing in a local or remote cloud environment.
+The local area part of industrial networks are meanwhile built through Ethernet networks, which are connected through routers to local data centers and the cloud.
+Ethernet technology allowed for combining multiple different services and multiple independent networks into a common infrastructure separated through VLAN technology.
+Such local area network can be further enhanced to provide time sensitive networking between the devices and the access gateway (router) towards external services.